IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 # Container Service Wordpress Sample

-This tutorial demonstrates the how to deploy WordPress and MySQL on Kubernetes cluster with the capability of IBM Bluemix Container Service.
+This tutorial demonstrates how to deploy WordPress and MySQL on Kubernetes cluster with the capability of IBM Bluemix Container Service.
 The WordPress uses MySQL as the backend and stores sensitive data into the persistent disks.

 With IBM® Bluemix® Container Service, you can deploy and manage your own Kubernetes cluster in the cloud that lets you automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts called worker nodes.